braze-inc/braze-docs/_docs/_developer_guide/customization_guides/content_cards/logging_analytics.md

 # Logging analytics manually

 > If you would like to display the Content Cards in a completely custom manner, you can implement your own Content Cards presentation UI.
-However, data such as impressions, clicks, and dismissals are only handled automatically when using Braze's default card models.
+However, data such as impressions, clicks, and dismissals are only handled automatically when using the default card models.
 When implementing completely custom UI, you will need to handle this data manually.
-To do this, populate your custom UI with data from Braze's data models and manually log analytics like impressions and clicks.
+To do this, populate your custom UI with data from the data models and manually log analytics like impressions and clicks.

 ## Listening for card updates

-When implementing your custom Content Cards, you can parse Braze's Content Card objects and extract their payload data such as `title`, `cardDescription`, and `imageUrl`.
+When implementing your custom Content Cards, you can parse the Content Card objects and extract their payload data such as `title`, `cardDescription`, and `imageUrl`.
 Then, you can use the resulting model data to populate your custom UI.

-To obtain Braze's Content Card data model, subscribe to Content Card updates.
+To obtain the Content Card data models, subscribe to Content Card updates.
 There are two properties to pay particular attention to:

 * **`id`**: Represents the Content Card ID string.
 This is the unique identifier used to log analytics from custom Content Cards.
 * **`extras`**: Encompasses all the key-value pairs from the Braze dashboard.